abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 $+2: \mathbb{Z} \to \mathbb{Z}$

-And because the monoid operation is always a given in the context of a given monoid, we can view the element $2$ and the function $+2$ as equivalent in the context of the monoid.
+And because the monoid operation is always given in the context of a given monoid, we can view the element $2$ and the function $+2$ as equivalent in the context of the monoid.

 $2 \cong +2$